andifalk/springio25-security-workshop/labs/enhanced-authorization/README.md

 }
 ```

-And it also requires a special dependency in the `pom.xml`:
+And it also requires an additional dependency in the `pom.xml` that is already included in the provided application:

 ```xml
 <dependency>